python-websockets/websockets/docs/design.rst

 prevent cancellation.

 :meth:`~protocol.WebSocketCommonProtocol.close()` waits for the data transfer task to terminate with :func:`~asyncio.wait_for`.
-If it's cancelled or if the timout elapses, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` is cancelled. :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` is expected to catch the cancellation and terminate properly.
-This is the only point where it may be cancelled.
+If it's canceled or if the timeout elapses, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` is canceled. :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` is expected to catch the cancellation and terminate properly.
+This is the only point where it may be canceled.

 :meth:`~protocol.WebSocketCommonProtocol.close()` then waits for :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` but shields it